Ckarlos95/Stopify/README.md

 # stopify

-Proyecto de Minería de Datos
+Proyecto de Minería de Datos.
 This project is powered by [Amber Framework](https://amberframework.org/).

 ## Installation